DrewKeefer/hd-fund/content/en/_index.md

 ### A potential cure for Huntington's Disease has been discovered.

 This is more than just a medical breakthrough.
 It's the first spark of real hope for a community that has suffered in silence.
 But hope alone isn't enough.
 We are still years away from this becoming a treatment available to the public - and without urgent investment, that hope could be delayed or denied for many.
-TEST?

 ### We refuse to let that happen.
 And with your help, we won't.